Accuride supplies steel and aluminum wheels and wheel-end components for commercial vehicle OEM, fleet and aftermarket customers.

 Dan Kilpatrick is a principal at Crestview.
 He has worked across a variety of industries, including media and financial services.

 Dan Kilpatrick joined Crestview in 2009 after receiving an M.B.A. from Stanford Graduate School of Business, where he was an Arjay Miller Scholar.
 He has worked across a variety of sectors, including media and financial services.
 Dan also worked at Crestview during the summer of 2008.
 Prior to Stanford, Dan worked as a senior financial analyst for the Yale Investments Office.
-Dan is currently on the board of Accuride Corporation, CORE Media, Camping World Holdings, NYDJ and WOW! and was previously on the board of Symbion.
+Dan is currently on the board of CORE Media, Camping World Holdings, NYDJ and WOW! and was previously on the board of Accuride Corporation and Symbion.
 Dan received a B.A., magna cum laude, from Yale University, where he was elected to Phi Beta Kappa.

 Camping World Holdings is a leading operator in the RV industry.
 Camping World is a multi-store dealership and retailer of RVs and outdoor accessories.
 Good Sam provides financing, insurance, extended warranties, roadside assistance and clubs to RV owners.